chauduyphanvu/reddit-markdown/README.md

 Ever found an amazing Reddit discussion that you want to save forever?
 Or maybe you're doing research and need to archive Reddit posts and comments?
 This tool downloads Reddit posts and converts them into clean, readable Markdown files that you can view in any text editor, note-taking app, or documentation tool.

-**NEW!** ✨ **Automated Scheduling & Content Search** - Set up the tool to automatically download posts from your favorite subreddits on any schedule (daily, weekly, hourly, etc.) with smart duplicate detection and persistent history tracking.
+**NEW!** ✨ **Automated Scheduling, Content Search & Standalone Archive Tool** - Set up the tool to automatically download posts from your favorite subreddits on any schedule (daily, weekly, hourly, etc.) with smart duplicate detection and persistent history tracking.
 Plus, full-text search and tag-based organization to find and organize your archived content!
+Includes a standalone high-performance archive compression tool for easy sharing and storage.

 <div>
 	<img src="https://chauduyphanvu.s3.us-east-2.amazonaws.com/screenshots/Reddit_Markdown_Raw.png" width="49%" />